szstonelee/gointernal/new.md

 ## new with pointer

-For pointer, it is trivial and subtle
+For pointer, it is trivial and subtle.

 ```
 var p1 *myStruct